mauroc8/react-time-tracker/README.md

 You can also test using your own API (setting the enviroment variable also works here).

 > The test suite will only wait 300 ms for http requests.

+## Backend

+The site uses a [mocked API](src/mockAdapter.js) which basically saves everything to localStorage.

+To make a real API for this app, please read the [API specification](API-specification.md).
+Then run with an enviroment variable:

+- Linux: `REACT_APP_API="https://my-real-api.com" npm start`
+- Windows (powershell): `$env:REACT_APP_API="https://my-real-api.com"` and `npm start`

+Please contact me to solve integration issues that may arise.